Andrew Freeman's location

 I live in Canberra ACT Australia.

-Contact details, including e-mail, a Quick Response (QR) code, iPhone, and twitter details
+Contact details, including e-mail, Quick Response (QR) code, ORCID, Twitter, and iPhone details

 My key e-mail address is: